Valuation of options: Pricing models

 The Black model extends Black-Scholes from equity to options on futures, bond options, swaptions, (i.e. options on swaps), and interest rate cap and floors (effectively options on the interest rate).
+The other approaches similarly handle various underlyers.

 The final four are numerical methods, usually requiring sophisticated derivatives-software, or a numeric package such as MATLAB.
 For these, the result is calculated as follows, even if the numerics differ:

 (i) a risk-neutral distribution is built for the underlying price over time (for non-European options, at least at each exercise date) via the selected model, as calibrated to the market;

 (ii) the option's payoff-value is determined at each of these times, for each of these prices;

 (iii) the payoffs are discounted at the risk-free rate, and then averaged.

 For the analytic methods, these same are subsumed into a single probabilistic result; see Black–Scholes model.

 Post crisis

 After the 2008 financial crisis, counterparty credit risk considerations were brought into the valuation, previously using the risk-free rate to discount the payoff.
 There are three major developments here regarding option pricing: